mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

 ---

-#a **Scene 2: The Ice Palace of the Coldheart Queen**
+#a **Scene 2: The Ice Palace of the Coldheart King**

-After navigating the forest, the party reaches the shimmering, icy lair of the *Coldheart Queen*.
+After navigating the forest, the party reaches the shimmering, icy lair of the *Coldheart King*.
 Inside, Jack Frostknuckle is preparing to destroy the Yulebright Star in a frozen ritual that will plunge Hearthglen into eternal winter.

 ### **Combat 2: Frostknuckle Showdown**
 - **Enemies:**